Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Introduction

 We investigate two neighbourhood scores; the Fractions Skill Score (FSS, \cite{roberts_assessing_2008, roberts_scale-selective_2008}), which is perhaps the most widely used of the neighbourhood scores, and the recently introduced Brier Divergence Skill Score (BDnSS, \cite{stein_evaluation_2024}).
 To analyse these scores, we present a simple framework to explore how they are affected by different errors.
-First, the scores are expressed in terms of summary statistics, using a similar decomposition used in \cite{antonio_derive_2025}.
-Then the scores are expressed in terms of multiplicative errors in the neighbourhood mean and standard deviation.
-From these forms, we vary only one of the multiplicative errors with all other factors kept fixed, and look for the multiplicative error value which maximises the score.
+First, the scores are expressed in terms of summary statistics, using a similar decomposition to \cite{antonio_derive_2025}.
+Then the scores are expressed in terms of multiplicative errors in the mean and standard deviation of the neighbourhood fractions.
+From these forms, we vary only one of the multiplicative errors with all other terms kept fixed, and look for the multiplicative error value which maximises the score.
 This assesses whether or not the score can be improved by deviating the properties of the forecast away from the observations.
 This follows a similar philosophy to the idea of `hedging', introduced in the context of probabilistic forecasts \citep{murphy1978hedging}, whereby a score is said to be susceptible to hedging if it encourages a forecaster to submit a forecast that differs from their true judgement.

-Within this framework, we first find that the FSS can be improved by over-predicting the neighbourhood mean (i.e.~by over-predicting the intensity or coverage), which is not true for the BDnSS.
-For this reason, we advocate only using the FSS such that biases in the mean frequency are removed, such as by using percentile thresholds, as has previously been suggested in e.g.~\cite{skok_estimating_2018}.
+Within this framework, we first find that the FSS can be improved by over-predicting the mean of the neighbourhood fractions (i.e.~by over-predicting the intensity or coverage), which is not true for the BDnSS.
+For this reason, we advocate only using the FSS such that biases in the mean frequency are removed, such as by using percentile thresholds.
+This has previously been suggested in e.g.~\cite{skok_estimating_2018}, although this was motivated by making the FSS more accurate for measuring forecast displacement, rather than forecast skill.
 For forecasters interested in errors in the mean frequency, or interested in truly binary events, then we conclude that the BDnSS is more appropriate as a verification tool.